How to Choose a Backpacking Stove

 Data plotted out to 160 meals to demonstrate general trends

-The initial load of stove and fuel is one of the most used set of numbers of calculation purposes.
-This is your maximum load and it should decrease after you start your journey and use up fuel and other expendables.
+The initial load of stove and fuel is one of the most used set of numbers used for calculation purposes.
+This is your maximum load of your cook system and it should decrease after you start your journey as you use fuel and other expendables.
 Initial load is important for planning purposes and bragging rights, whether it be extremely high or extremely low, but can be misleading as it may not reflect what you are carrying for the entire trip.

 Note: For calculations purposes, fuel needed for one meal is equivalent to what is required to boil 16oz (US Pint or about 500ml) of water.